How Trump and Clinton debated foreign policy

 He continued, "It also could be somebody sitting on their bed that weighs 400 pounds."

-Twitter had some fun with this mysterious 400lb hacker:
+Twitter had some fun with this mysterious hefty hacker:

-But it's important to remember that Trump has spoken very highly of Russian President Vladimir Putin and essentially called on Russian hackers to target Clinton at a July campaign event.
+Trump has spoken highly of Russian President Vladimir Putin and essentially called on Russian hackers to target Clinton at a July campaign event.

 A cost of free trade?

-A big part of Trump's appeal has been his populist message that America is getting ripped off by bad trade deals.
+A big part of Trump's appeal has been his populist message that the United States is getting ripped off by bad trade deals.

-He cites NAFTA (North American Free Trade Agreement) as one example and believes the Obama-negotiated Trans-Pacific Partnership will be the next.
+He cites NAFTA, or the North American Free Trade Agreement, as one example and said he believes the Obama-negotiated Trans-Pacific Partnership will be the next.

-Clinton is on the record calling TPP a "gold standard" deal in 2012 when she was serving as secretary of state.
-Now, she says she opposes it.
+Clinton is on the record calling TPP a "gold standard" deal in 2012 when she was secretary of state.
+She now says she opposes it.

 Hot potato